 Garrett added, “We are integrating our understanding of Jewish medical ethics into hospice care in order to provide the best possible care to patients and their families of the Jewish faith.”

 NIJH has accredited and reaccredited 225 Jewish hospice programs in the United States.
-NIJH was established in 1985 and serves as a resource and educational center for hospices, hospitals, family service, medical organizations and all healthcare agencies, educating them to the issues and challenges of serving the Jewish terminally ill.
+NIJH was established in 1985 and serves as a resource and educational center for hospices, hospitals, family services, medical organizations, and all healthcare agencies, educating them on the issues and challenges of serving the Jewish terminally ill.